ericbastarache/opentable-app/Answers_to_technical_questions.md

 ## How long did you spend on the coding test?

-- I spent about 2.5 hours total:
+- I spent about 3 hours total:
-  - development: 1 hours
+  - development: 1.5 hour
   - testing: 1 hour
   - deployment: .5 hours